 Frightening stories of medical tools left inside patients are a sobering reality to those who have experienced medical malpractice, and before choosing a physician or medical professional, always check past history, and conduct as much research as you can on the medical professional you are planning to visit.
 Of course, no amount of research can prevent an incident of negligence from occurring.
 The only way to quell the amount of medical negligence is to speak up when it has affected the lives of you or a loved one.

 Contact Our Charleston Medical Malpractice Lawyers

-The people and businesses of West Virginia need an ally and for 30 years Stewart Bell, PLLC has been that ally, protecting their rights and interests of West Virginians from medical malpractice, helping them to receive compensation for their pain and suffering while holding medical professionals accountable for their actions.
+The people and businesses of West Virginia need an ally and for 30 years Stewart Bell, PLLC has been that ally, protecting their rights and interests of residents in Charleston, Dunbar, Huntington, and cities across the state from medical malpractice, helping them to receive compensation for their pain and suffering while holding medical professionals accountable for their actions.